humanoid-path-planner/hpp-doc/README.md

 problems for humanoid robots.
 It is also designed to solve classical (non humanoid) path planning problems.

-##Installation
+##Installation on ubuntu-12.04 with ros-hydro

+Installation with ros-groovy can be found by checking out branch ros-groovy of this package.

-To install all the packages under ubuntu 12.04 LTS, you should do the following
+To install all the packages on ubuntu 12.04 LTS, you should do the following
 steps:

   1. install by apt-get (see http://wiki.ros.org/hydro/Installation/Ubuntu)